codex-team/capella.php/README.md

 ## Contribution
 Ask a question or report a bug on the [create issue page](https://github.com/codex-team/capella.php/issues/new).

-Know how to improve PyCapella?
+Know how to improve PHP SDK for Capella?
 Fork it and send pull request.

 You can also write questions and suggestions to the [CodeX Team’s email](mailto:team@ifmo.su).